neoforged/Documentation/docs/resources/reloadlisteners.md

 ```

 :::danger
 Do not register the same reload listener on both sides!
-All of your file-driven systems should be designed for one side only, otherwise behavior might differ between singleplayer and multiplayer.
+All of your file-driven systems should be designed for one side only, otherwise desyncs and similar issues will arise.
 :::

 And then, the reload listener can be accessed - from the correct side - through the singleton `INSTANCE`.